Someone I Know Is Grieving: Responding with Humility and Compassion (eBook)

 Scott Mehl, Pastor, Cornerstone Church of West Los Angeles

-“It’s all too easy to misunderstand or mishandle people in mourning.
-In this insightful resource, Ed Welch helps us to consider how to become humble conduits of God’s comfort instead of hasty counselors who speak hurtful words.
-If you want to grow in your ability to speak with—not at—someone who is suffering grief, this book is for you.”
+"It's all too easy to misunderstand or mishandle people in mourning.
+In this insightful resource, Ed Welch helps us to consider how to become humble conduits of God's comfort instead of hasty counselors who speak hurtful words.
+If you want to grow in your ability to speak with not at someone who is suffering grief, this book is for you."

 Christine Chappell, Author of Midnight Mercies: Walking with God through Depression in Motherhood; host, Hope + Help Podcast, Institute for Biblical Counseling & Discipleship; certified biblical counselor